mikegallimore/NHL_Single/README.md

 <code>python run_game.py 20182019 20001</code>

 There are optional arguments available for you to tack onto the basic structure as well:<br>
-<code>--extent full</code><br>
 <code>--fetch skip</code><br>
 <code>--images show</code><br>
 <code>--load_pbp</code> (only relevant for the 20062007 season; see the 'Limitations' section below for further explanation)<br>
 <code>--parse skip</code><br>
 <code>--players skip</code><br>
+<code>--scope full</code><br>
 <code>--teams skip</code><br>
 <code>--tweet no</code><br>
 <code>--units skip</code><br>

+For the most expedient approach to using the tool for a game, you'd enter:
+<code>python run_game.py 20182019 20001</code>

-So, if you wanted, for example, to use the script without scraping and parsing the game files and without tweeting out generated visualizations, you'd enter:<br>
+Perhaps you want to re-run a game without bothering to fetch and parse the game files again and also want to avoid tweeting out generated visualizations.
+You'd enter:<br>
 <code>python run_game.py 20182019 20001 --fetch skip --parse skip --tweet no</code>

+Or, maybe you want to generate all of the team, player and unit tables and charts possible, as well as have the charts display on your screen as they're made.
+If so, you'd enter:
+<code>python run_game.py 20182019 20001 --scope full --images show</code>

 You can always reference the required and optional arguments in the shell by typing the following:<br>
 <code>python run_game.py -h</code>